These are the best Apple Black Friday deals you need to know about

 Follow live: All the best Black Friday 2025 deals

-As the shopping weekend continues, the best Apple Black Friday deals are here.
-It’s notoriously rare to see savings from the big-name brand, so now’s your chance to invest in a new MacBook, Apple Watch or pair of AirPods for less.
-Unsure where to start?
-As The Independent’s senior tech critic, I’ve been covering Black Friday for nearly 10 years and have experience finding the top Apple deals.
+It’s Black Friday weekend, and there are still tons of impressive savings across a range of Apple products.
+The tech giant rarely applies price cuts to its own products, so third-party retailers like Argos, Amazon, Currys and John Lewis are the places to look.
+Not sure where to start?
+AsThe Independent’s senior tech critic, I’ve been covering Black Friday for nearly 10 years and I’ve rounded up the deals worth knowing about.

-Some of the best Black Friday deals on Apple products I’m seeing are at retailers including Argos, Amazon, Currys and John Lewis.
-These span across impressive savings on popular Apple items, including AirPods 4, MacBook Air M1 and iPad Air M3.
-You can also shop at Apple directly, as here you can earn a free gift card with selected purchases.
+Right now, there are standout savings on the AirPods 4, MacBook Air M1 and iPad Air M3.
+A top tip is if you do shop at Apple directly, you can earn a free gift card with selected purchases.
 For example, the Apple pencil pro earns you a £20 gift card, a pair of Beats studio pro headphones gets you a £40 gift card, and buying a MacBook Air secures a whopping £200 gift card.

-While you’re weighing up the different options, read on for my top Apple Black Friday sale deals on tech buys that the IndyBest team have tested.
-Rest assured – I’ll be keeping this list updated as and when any new deals drop too.
+While you’re thinking about the products you’d like to buy, keep scrolling for my top Apple Black Friday sale deals – a handpicked list I’ll be updating throughout today and into Cyber Monday tomorrow (1 December).

 The best Black Friday Apple deals to shop now